logto-io/rfcs/draft/0004-user-sign-in-experience.md

 `POST /api/experience/{social|sso}/:connectorId/authenticate`

 Authenticate the user with the social/SSO provider and return the user's social/SSO identity.
+Create a new social/SSO verification record and identify the user for the interaction.

 Request body: